 b.
 Teacher Survey: The Teacher Survey was administered to selected Class 9 teachers through an in-person interview.
-The Teacher Survey included demographic characteristics, previous education/experience, activities conducted by them during the school day and outside, perceptions about teaching and learning in schools, and work-related stress and burnout.
+The Teacher Survey included demographic characteristics, previous education/experience, activities conducted by them during the school day and outside, perceptions about teaching and learning in schools, and workc.

-c.
 Student Survey: The Student Survey was administered to selected Class 9 students.
 The questionnaire captured information on the students' background characteristics and aspirations and students' feedback on classroom teaching.

 d.
-Student Assessment for Mathematics, English, Odia, and EVS/Science: The Student Assessments were administered to selected Class 9 students.
-These instruments were adapted from a combination of resources, including the Utkarsh assessment tools and handbooks and other standardized exams for secondary students.
+Student Assessment for mathematics, English, Odia, and science: The Student Assessments were administered to selected Class 9 students.
+These instruments were adapted from a combination of resources, including the Utkarsh assessment tools and handbooks and other standardised exams for secondary students.